seannn02/Individual-Assignment-292088/README.md

 ```

 ## 4. Run the program
-- Copy the coding of main.py file and functions.py file into your Visual Studio code and run it.:partying_face:
+- Copy the coding of main.py file and functions.py file into your Visual Studio code and run it. :partying_face: